hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-6.md

 name: chapter-6-topics
 # Chapter 6 Topics

-1. Using the Nomad CLI to Inspect Jobs
+* Using the Nomad CLI to:
+  * Inspect Jobs, Allocations, and Evaluations
+  * View Allocation Logs
-1. Using the Nomad UI to Inspect Jobs
+* Using the Nomad UI to do the same

 ???
 * In this chapter, we'll discuss how to monitor Nomad jobs including their allocations, evaluations, task groups, and tasks.